holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Circles

 A **_“Circle”_** is a Role that may further break itself down by defining its own contained Roles to achieve its Purpose, control its Domains, and enact its Accountabilities.
-The Roles a Circle defines are its **_“Defined Roles”_**.

 A Circle may also contain **_“Policies”_**, which are either grants of authority that allow others to control or cause a material impact within one of the Circle's Domains, or limits on how others may do so when otherwise authorized.
 Solely for the purpose of limiting a Circle’s own Roles, each Circle has an automatic Domain over its own internal functions and activities.